 Shila Wattamwar is associate director of advisory services at Sustainalytics.
 In her role she supports large client relationships and partnerships—both inside and outside of the United States—on ESG matters.
 Much of her role involves working with clients to help integrate ESG and corporate governance research into their investment processes through a better understanding of their strategy and motivations.
 Prior to joining Sustainalytics, Ms. Wattamwar worked with institutional investors on providing index and reference data solutions.

-Glen Yelton, ESG and impact research analyst, has analytical responsibilities for the Impact strategies on SNW’s investment team.
+Glen Yelton, Director of ESG and Impact Investing, has responsibility for developing, maintaining, and expanding the ESG and impact strategies managed by SNW’s investment team.
 He had a similar role at SNW Asset Management, which joined the OppenheimerFunds family in 2017.
 Prior to joining SNW, Mr. Yelton managed the ESG research program at IW Financial, oversaw ESG data collection at American Values Investments, and provided competitive intelligence research for numerous Fortune 100 clients.